The National Dog of Turkey

 These dogs will probably be too much for the novice owner.
 Since the Akbash has a strong work ethic, they will need something to do to keep them happy.
 The owner must commit to training and socialize their puppy beginning on the day they bring the pup home.

-The problems arise when the dog and the guest are left alone.
-The Akbash can get suspicious, and that is when trouble begins.
+Problems arise when the dog and the guest are left alone, when the dog's protective instincts may surface.
+The Akbash dog may become suspicious, and that is when trouble might start.

 believe that the Akbash and other similar breeds are among the earliest known